Have You Been Fooled by These 19 Sneaky German-English False Friends?

 Still on the topic if schools, if you asked your teacher in Germany for a copy of yesterday’s Noten, they’d likely give you a strange look and say that there wasn’t a test yesterday.
 That and a detention for talking out of turn…

 That’s because the word for notes in German, the kind of notes that you write down during a class or otherwise, is deceivingly close to the word for grades.
 Die Noten refers to the level or grades you score in a class or on a test.
 It’s die Notizen (notes) you want to ask for if you need the notes from last lesson.
 Entschuldigung (sorry), sir.

 What it means: trillion

 Let’s move on to geography class.
 A simple question: How many people populate the earth?
-Knapp über sieben Billionen natürlich!
-(Just over seven Billionen of course)
+Knapp über acht Billionen natürlich!
+(Just over eight Billionen of course!)

 But this wouldn’t result in the teacher’s pet award you’re going for, but rather the title of class clown.
-You’ve just estimated the world’s population at just over seven trillion people.
+You’ve just estimated the world’s population at just over eight trillion people.